manetu/policyengine/docs/docs/concepts/porc.md

 }
 ```

-See [Resources](/concepts/resources) and [Resource Groups](/concepts/resource-groups) for details.
-For integration guidance on when to use each format, see [Resource Resolution](/integration/resource-resolution).
+See [Resource Resolution](/integration/resource-resolution) for guidance on choosing between these formats, and [Resources](/concepts/resources) for details on resource metadata.

 ### Resource in Policies